taoducminh/Sentiment-Analysis/README.md

 ## Dataset

 This project uses the **IMDB Movie Review Dataset**, which contains 50,000 reviews labeled as either positive or negative.
-The dataset can be downloaded from [here](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).

 ## Dependencies